friedmud/MOOSE.jl/docs/examples/laplacian.md

 The `System` holds all of the information about the equations to be solved and geometry.
 It must be initialized with a `Mesh`

 The only real choice when creating a `System` is what type to use for the underlying floating point type.
 The parametric type you use is either `Float64` or `Dual{N, Float64}`.
-The choice is dependent on whether you want your Jacobian matrices built from manually coded functions (for `Float64`) or whether you want to use automatic differentiation (`Dual`).
-We'll talk more about this later.
+The choice is dependent on whether you want your Jacobian matrices built from manually coded functions (for `Float64`) or whether you want to use [automatic differentiation (`Dual`)](../examples/auto_diff.md).

 For now, let's use manually coded Jacobian functions: